Microsoft-Build-2016/CodeLabs-GameDev-4-GraphicsDiag/README.md

     _Commenting out WindRandomnessGenerator call_

-1. Now, save the change and do the export again from Unity.
-Once done, do a rebuild all:
+1. Now, save the change and do a rebuild all back in the Visual Studio solution.
+This will work since we exported the solution with the C# projects:

     ![Rebuild Solution](Images/image039.png?raw=true "Rebuild Solution")